 Event technology like Social Tables’ Planner Tools allows planners to accomplish both of these things in a single, user-friendly platform.

-IMEX uses their space to create smaller stations and provide attendees options.
+For example: IMEX uses their space to create smaller stations and provide attendees options.

 IMEX is widely known for their smaller, themed stations that give attendees choices and allow them to engage with the content and learning formats that interest them most.
 Some of these stations include Campfires, where small groups could interact with speakers and each other in an intimate, camp-like setting, and a Lunchtime Live Zone, where live entertainment like VR and slow-motion booths provide a fun mental break from larger sessions.
 Meanwhile, the Research Pod allows industry experts to engage with the latest tech trends, and the Play Room provides ample exposure to the latest tools in experiential learning.